Alternate reality game: Television tie-ins and "extended experiences"

 In 2006, the TV tie-in ARG began to come into its own when there was a surge of ARGs that extended the worlds of related television shows onto the Internet and into the real world.
 As with Push, Nevada, ABC led the way, launching three TV tie-in ARGs in 2006: Kyle XY, Ocular Effect (for the show Fallen) and The Lost Experience (for the show Lost).
 ABC joined with Channel 4 in the UK and Australia's Channel 7 in promoting a revamped website for The Hanso Foundation.
 The site was focused on a fictitious company prevalent in the storyline of the TV series, and the game was promoted through television advertisements run during Lost episodes.
 The Fallen Alternate Reality Game was launched in tandem with the Fallen TV movie for ABC Family and was originally conceived by Matt Wolf and created by Matt Wolf (Double Twenty Productions) in association with Xenophile Media.
 Wolf accepted the Emmy for The Fallen Alternate Reality Game at the 59th Annual Primetime Creative Arts Emmy Awards on September 8, 2007.

 In January 2008, BBC launched "Whack the Mole" for the CBBC show M.I.
 High, in which viewers are asked to become M.I.
 High field agents and complete tasks to capture a mole that has infiltrated the organization.

 On 16 March 2011, BitTorrent promoted an open licensed version of the feature film Zenith in the United States.
 Users who downloaded the BitTorrent client software were also encouraged to download and share Part One of three parts of the film.
 On 4 May 2011, Part Two of the film was made available on VODO.
 The episodic release of the film, supplemented by an ARG transmedia marketing campaign, created a viral effect and over a million users downloaded the movie.

 In 2016, Gravity Falls creator Alex Hirsch conducted an ARG called Cipher Hunt.
 Hirsch started the game with the posting of an initial clue on his Twitter account, followed by the rules.
 It lasted from July to August 2016, and its goal was to find the clues hidden in various places around the world leading to the location of a statue of Bill Cipher.
 Said statue could be seen briefly after the ending credits of the series finale.

+In 2022, WWE conducted an ARG based on QR Codes that randomly appeared during its weekly programming of Raw and SmackDown, as well as playing an a cappella version of "White Rabbit" by Jefferson Airplane at live events and during commercial breaks.
+It lasted from September to October 2022 to tease the return of Bray Wyatt.